 You helped your child learn to crawl.
 You helped them learn to walk.
 You even helped your child learn to use the potty.
 Now, it’s time to take your parenting to the next level.
 It’s time to help your little one learn to read.
-While you may be an avid reader as an adult, you’ll quickly discover that teaching a little one to read is no easy task.
+While you may be an avid reader as an adult, you’ll quickly discover that teaching kids to read is no easy task.
 Whether your child is getting ready to start tackling reading in school or you simply want to give them a head start, it’s important to understand that teaching a child to read can take time.
-Fortunately, there are a number of ways that you can help the process along.
+Fortunately, there are many ways that you can help the process along.

 Make Sure They’re Ready

 Many parents believe that once a child turns 4 or 5 years old, he or she is immediately ready to start reading.
 This isn’t always the case.
 In fact, many children don’t start reading until they’re closer to 7 or 8 years old.
 Before you start working with your child, you need to make sure your child knows the alphabet and the sound that each letter makes.
 You can practice these sounds with your child each day while you’re in the car, during breakfast and even before bedtime.
 The more you practice teaching your child the phonetic sounds of the alphabet, the sooner he or she will be ready for reading.

 If you want to make this a bonding experience, you can bring your little one along and let them pick out a few books to start practicing.
 There are a variety of books designed to help kids learn to read that feature popular characters.
 For example, if your child is a Dora the Explorer fan, you can pick up a few Dora books to read with your child.

 Point to each word as you say it and encourage your child to sound out the words with you.
 If he or she doesn’t know a word, try not to get frustrated.
 Instead, say the word out loud together.
 After you say a new word, move on.
 Don’t stay and linger on words that your child struggles with.
 This might make your child feel embarrassed or frustrated, which will discourage him or her from further learning.